nlordell/dappcon-2022-smart-orders/doc/slides.md

 Thanks to ERC-1271, creating such an order and _extending_ the CoW Protocol becomes possible.
 All we need to do is add a check in the `isValidSignature` implementation that the current block timestamp is older than some `validFrom` value.
 The CoW Protocol services constantly simulate `isValidSignature` before each batch, meaning that the order would get automatically picked up and included in a batch auction once it matures.
-Since the signature validation would revert if the check is not met, this means that we would effectively have a **trustless** check preventing the order from being filled.
+Since the signature validation would revert if the check is not met, this means that we would effectively have a **trust-less** check preventing the order from being filled.
 Even if a malicious solver would try to include a GAT order before it was mature, the CoW Protocol settlement contract would prevent it from executing a trade because the `isValidSignature` call would fail.
-Trustless protocol extensions, nice!
+Trust-less protocol extensions, nice!

 Code walkthrough...